About FTP, FTPS and SFTP

 It is commonly known as FTP over SSL.
 The FTPS is also known as: FTPES, FTP-SSL, S-FTP and FTP Secure.
 The FTPS is the extension to the FTP which is common.
 The FTPS adds support for the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) cryptographic protocols.
 The FTPS uses server-side public key authentication certificates and client-side authorization certificates.
 It supports the compatible ciphers such as: AES, RC4, RC2, Triple DES, and DES.
 It also supports the hash functions such as: SHA, MD5, MD4, and MD2.

 The SFTP stands for SSH File Transfer Protocol.
 It is also called Secure File Transfer Protocol.
 It is completely different from FTP.
-The SFTP is a separate protocol packaged with the SSH (Secured Shell) and works in a similar way that of the SSH.
+The SFTP is a separate protocol packaged with the SSH (Secure Shell) and works in a similar way that of the SSH.
 For this protocol, it uses a SSH tunnel.
 So that the connection is encrypted.
 An SSH tunnel is created through an SSH protocol and it establishes an encrypted connection.
-The advantage of using an SSH tunnel is that, one can transfer unencrypted traffic over an encrypted channel.
+The advantage of using an SSH tunnel is that one can transfer unencrypted traffic over an encrypted channel.

 The names of three protocols look similar, but they all work differently.
 Now, let’s look into the working of these protocols.

-Working of FTP, FTPS and SFTP
+Working of FTP, FTPS, and SFTP

 The FTP is a well-developed protocol.
 As we have seen earlier, it allows two computers to transfer data between them over a network.
-In this connection, one computer acts as server and the other computer as client.
+In this connection, one computer acts as a server and the other computer as the client.
 The default ports of FTP are 20 and 21.
 The data exchange is typically on two channels known as command channel and data channel.

 The Command Channel

-The command channel is responsible accepting for client connections.
+The command channel is responsible for accepting for client connections.
 This handles the exchange of simple commands such as ‘USER’ and ‘PASS’ between the FTP client and server.
 These commands are used for authenticating an FTP user.
 Once the command channel is opened, it remains open until the user sends the ‘QUIT’ command to quit the session or the server forcefully disconnects the connection such as when there is an inactivity of certain predefined time.
 It usually runs on the port 21.

 The Data Channel

 The data channel is responsible for exchanging data between the client and the server.
 The data is exchanged in the form of directory listing and file transfer.
 Certain commands sent through the command channel opens a data channel.
-The LIST, STOR and RETR are examples of such commands.
+The LIST, STOR, and RETR are examples of such commands.
 These commands are using for getting a server directory listing, uploading a file, and downloading a file respectively.
 The data channel uses on-demand temporary ports listening on the server (Passive Mode) or on the client (Active Mode).
 The data channel is closed once the data transfer is finished.
 For concurrent data transfers, a range of ports are necessary.
-When using the FTP, both the two channels, the command channel, and the data channel are unencrypted.
+When using the FTP, both the two channels, the command channel and the data channel are unencrypted.
 One should be wary because anyone can eavesdrop on the communication.

 The FTP has been implemented as earlier as when security was not a concern over the computer networks, but now communication over an unencrypted connection in the Internet is risky.
 To address this issue, extensions were added to the FTP namely, the industry standard 2048-bit Transport Layer Security (TLS).
 It is the most upgraded version of the 1024 bit standard SSL.
-The major difference is that the FTPS allows to encrypt both the control and data connections either concurrently or independently.
+The major difference is that the FTPS allows encrypting both the control and data connections either concurrently or independently.
 This feature is inevitable because the SSL communication will consume more time and here it needs to be done twice.
 Once for the data connection and once for the control connection.
 So without this, it would be expensive if a client needs to transfer a large amount of data.
 The FTPS runs on different ports.
 The default ports are 21 and 990.